Nikon D750 vs Canon G9 X Mark II

 Body comparison: Nikon D750 vs Canon G9 X Mark II

 The side-by-side display below illustrates the physical size and weight of the Nikon D750 and the Canon G9 X Mark II.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D750 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X Mark II is considerably smaller (64 percent) than the Nikon D750.
 It is worth mentioning in this context that the D750 is splash and dust resistant, while the G9X Mark II does not feature any corresponding weather-sealing.